RECreemers/Final-for-CS5001/README.md

 ```

 This is the meat and potatoes of the game.
 This section allows the snake to move forward by copying the snake_body list to modify it, adding a new Vector2 to the front of the list and removing the last Vector2 from the list.
 The what changes in the Vector2 list in the list (x,y) is determined by the self.direction, which changes based on the input of the play in the left, right, up, and down, which is going to always be a +1 or -1 in either the x or y.
 If the snake touches a fruit, the add_snake_block is set to True and the last Vector 2 is simply not removed from the list that time.

+A portion that I don't really have code for but wanted to touch on was the art implimentation.
+I had a great time exploring that portion.
+I was happy to find out that when creating vector files to use, they had to be the exact same cell size, and that if you made it too big it would go outside of the cell (you can see this in the main_2 video I have, the snake is litterally outside the window because it's too big!)
+I love how much sense it made that if I created a high res version of a vector image that was of the correct size, for me I had the 800x800 px background, but at a resolution of 300 dpi instead of 72 dpi(normal), it made it SUPER overblown and big, which honestly makes sense because the resolution is pixels per inch.
+So that was really cool.
+I wish I had been able to figure out why the sides of the snake are a little fuzzy on the straightways, and I have some theories, but there were other visuals that needed to be attended to.

 ### Major Challenges